clarket33/NBA-Business-Analytics/README.md

 Given a sample size of statistics from 1000 games between two NBA seasons, the task at hand was to analyze the viewership numbers from the given games and develop an algorithm to predict the viewership numbers of 460 different games, also taking place in those two seasons.
 Given the data, my partner on the project, @gct38, and I analyzed the different factors that drive up viewership in NBA games in order to arrive at our final predictions.

 # The Process
-In determining the viewership numbers for the given games, the factors @gct38 and I decided to consider were day of the week, number of all stars in the game, average win percentage of the two teams playing, average market size between the two teams, and number of superstars in the game. <br /> <br />
+In determining the viewership numbers for the given games, the factors @gct38 and I decided to consider were the day of the week, the number of all stars in the game, the average win percentage of the two teams playing, the average market size between the two teams, and the number of superstars in the game. <br /> <br />
 Each factor would make up a small percentage that would be applied to a country's highest viewership total, then added together to get total views for that country.<br /> <br />
+The criteria for determining the percentage of each factor is as follows: <br /><br /><br />
 For day of the week, we gave weekend games (including friday) a higher percentage, as well as Christmas day and opening weekend as those are popular days for the NBA. <br /> <br />
 For number of all-stars, the more all-stars that were playing, the higher percentage used. <br /> <br />
 For win percentage, the higher the average win percentage, the higher the percentage used in the algorithm.
 If both teams were under a win percentage of 35% , they would be penalized further. <br /> <br />